thndgonz/nextcloud-sync/README.md

 # nextcloud-sync

 This is my personal way of backing up nextcloud instance through rsync into a Samba share (CIFS).
 It backups through cron every 12 hours.
-Can be manually initially.
+It can be manually initialized.

 # Environment variables